-Blend’s vision is for every teacher to feel confident delivering quality innovative learning so every student can have learning experiences that are engaging and provide critical thinking opportunities.
-It’s about squeezing the most out of every teachable moment, by blending digital technologies, deep thinking inquiry or STEM together in meaningful local curriculum contexts for students, to get them thinking deeply.
+Blend’s vision is for every teacher to feel confident delivering quality, innovative learning.
+Every student has engaging learning experiences and opportunities to think creatively and critically.
+It’s about squeezing the most out of every teachable moment, by blending digital technologies, science or STEM together in meaningful local curriculum contexts for students, to get them thinking deeply.

 MOE Accredited consultants work with leadership, teaching teams and students facilitating through strategic planning, hands-on workshops, in class modelling and support to create successful pedagogical change.

 We have been working with a number of schools supporting them with

 Online program set-up (e.g. Google, Microsoft Suite, Skype, Zoom, Seesaw) to connect with students or parents

 Pedagogical support for teaching and learning at a distance

 Development of lessons plans, resources and hard pack material

 CHECK OUT WHAT HAPPENED AT THE DIGI-TECH SHOWCASE